zenwalk/feralfilehosting/Feral Wiki/SSH/Mount Your Server as a Local Filesystem - Windows - Dokan - win-sshfs/readme.md

 **Step 1:**

-Download and install the Dokan 0.6.0 Libraries.
+Make sure you have downloaded and installed the Dokan 0.6.0 Libraries.
 You can skip this step if you have done this previously.

 **Important note:** Windows 8 users must use Windows 7 compatibility mode on this installer.